Sea Kidnappings Rise Despite Plummeting Global Piracy

 In its 2016 report, IMB recorded 191 incidents of piracy and armed robbery on the world’s seas.

 “The continued fall in piracy is good news, but certain shipping routes remain dangerous, and the escalation of crew kidnapping is a worrying trend in some emerging areas,” said Pottengal Mukundan, Director of IMB whose Piracy Reporting Centre (PRC) has monitored world piracy since 1991.

 Maritime kidnappings on the rise

 Worldwide in 2016, 150 vessels were boarded, 12 vessels were fired upon, seven were hijacked, and 22 attacks were thwarted.
 The number of hostages fell to 151.

-IMB is urging governments to investigate and identify the kidnappers and punish them under law.
+IMB is urging governments to investigate and identify the kidnappers and punish them under the law.

-Mr Mukundan said the boating community should stay vigilant in high-risk areas.
+Mr. Mukundan said the boating community should stay vigilant in high-risk areas.
 “Shipmasters should follow the latest best management practices and where possible take early action to avoid being boarded.
-They should inform the IMB PRC or regional counter piracy centres for help and advice,” he said.
+They should inform the IMB PRC or regional counter-piracy centers for help and advice,” he said.

 Sulu Sea kidnappings